Man dies from late night hit-and-run in Hampton

 The preliminary investigation revealed that the victim was struck by an unknown vehicle which fled the scene.

-Paramedics took the man to nearby hospital where he later died from his injuries.
+Paramedics took the man to a nearby hospital where he later died from his injuries.

 There are no other details at this time.